 11. Don’t Forget About Your Past Clients

 Don’t let the people who already know, like, and trust you slip through the cracks.
-They will be a huge source of future business for you.
-When you have loyal clients, they will sing your praises to their friends, family, and coworkers.
-Whenever someone mentions they need a good real estate agent, you can count on them to offer up your name quicker than you can say “referral.”
+They can be a huge source of future business for you.
+Make it a point to go to your past clients’ accounts and engage on their social media.
+Just a quick like now and then will keep you top of mind.
+And then, whenever someone mentions they need a good real estate agent, your name will pop up quicker than you can say “referral.”

-10 Unique Client Appreciation Event Ideas
+12 Unique Client Appreciation Event Ideas for Real Estate Agents

 12. Measure Your Results & Test Constantly